UANATACA/RA-REPO/ra_gui.md

 <div id="REPESPJnubeQ" style="padding-top: 60px;"><h2>REPESPJnubeQ<h2></div>

-Certificate of representative of entity without legal license, suitable to relate with the Spanish Public Administrations, issued in the centralized custody system of Uanataca certificates and intended for authentication and qualified eletronic signature.
+Certificate of representative of entity without legal license, suitable to relate with the Spanish Public Administrations, issued in the centralized custody system of Uanataca certificates and intended for authentication and qualified electronic signature.

 <table>
 <th>Field</th>